Skip to main content

 Fix:

-1. Test credentials directly: curl -u user:pass http://localhost:9200/_cluster/health
+1. Test credentials directly: curl -u user:pass http://localhost:9200/_cluster/health.

-3. Check ES_USERNAME and ES_PASSWORD environment variables
+3. Check the ES_USERNAME and ES_PASSWORD environment variables.

 No metrics appearing in Scout